ImaginateSolutions/custom-payment-gateways-woocommerce/readme.txt

 9. Configure input fields for gateways.

 == Changelog ==

+= 2.1.0 - 04/05/2025 =
+* Fixed an issue related to placeholder and label overlapping with WooCommerce Checkout Blocks.

 = 2.0.0 - 23/12/2024 =
 * Compatibility with Checkout Blocks - Custom Payment Gateways are now available with Checkout Blocks